With anti-Asian hate in U.S. rising, parents grapple over whether to talk to their children

 The extent to which their children should be aware of the discrimination they might face has been a topic of discussion between Lee and her husband Kenji.
 He was regularly the target of bullying and racial slurs growing up.

-“Now that we have two boys is something that’s very, very prominent in his thinking and how to teach our kids and how to protect themselves so we do that we do definitely have different views on it,” said Lee, who with other mothers of Asian descent approached their school district about raising awareness of the increase in attacks and discrimination.
+“Now that we have two boys, it’s something that’s very, very prominent in his thinking...
+How to teach our kids and how to protect themselves.
+We do definitely have different views on it,” said Lee, who with other mothers of Asian descent approached their school district about raising awareness of the increase in attacks and discrimination.

 Reporting by Maria Caspani in New York and Hannah Beier in Philadelphia, Editing by Donna Bryson and Grant McCool